Cecil County COVID-19 closings, cancellations and vital information

 •••

-APGFCU branches in Elkton and North East, as well as the Laurel Bush, Edgewood, Forest Hill and Aberdeen locations in Harford County are the only offices available to customers.
-These branches will continue to offer only drive thru service.
+While all APGFCU branch lobbies in Cecil County remain closed, effective Tuesday May 12 all branches with drive-thru service will be available including Elkton and North East, as well as the Laurel Bush, Edgewood, Forest Hill and Aberdeen locations in Harford County.
+The Rising Sun branch will remain closed, except for access to the ATM.

+Saturday hours also return as well as the night deposit box.
+Branches will be open Monday through Thursday 9 a.m. until 5 p.m., until 6 p.m.
+Friday and 9 a.m. until 1 p.m.
+Saturday.

 •••